doivglser/mindevenviro-fanciful/docs/README.md

 	       "sudo dpkg --configure -a" with the name of your interface.

 # Requirements:

+- A screen resolution of at least: 1280x800

 - A fresh base-install of Debian GNU/Linux 9 Stretch. (soon for Fedora, CentOS and MacOSX)
 - Choose netinst CD image, and burn it on a blank CD-R.